Audio recordings from Part I to Part X

 Mr O’Hanlon continues to find similarities in the purpose of Mr Azoulay and Mr van Lidth de Jeude in this part.
 In his opinion both men share the same purpose and the same country of origin (Belgium) from where they flew into Northern Ireland.
 Perhaps they share the same ancestry as well.
 Perhaps the young one is a nephew of the older one.

 In part IX, I attempt to know more about the weapons, how they make them and who makes them, with the intention to find similarities with Islamic State.
-In this part Mr O’Hanlon discusses his prison life as well.
+In this part Mr O’Hanlon discusses his life in HM Prison Maze in the period when Bobby Sands was also imprisonned.
 It seems to me that in prison, he was asked the same questions like the visitors from Belgium.
 They wanted to know who are the members of INLA.